Powers of the police in England and Wales: Detention after arrest

 Where a person is arrested for an offence, they will be taken to a police station.
 The custody officer at that police station must determine whether he has sufficient evidence to charge the detainee for the offence and may keep the detainee in custody until he can make this decision.
-The suspect may be charged it the charge officer believes that there is a reasonable prospect of conviction.
+The suspect may be charged if the charge officer believes that there is a reasonable prospect of conviction.
 If the Custody Officer determines that he does have sufficient evidence, he must charge the person or release him.
 If he determines he does not have enough evidence to charge him he must release him unless he has reasonable grounds for believing that his detention without being charged is necessary to secure or preserve evidence relating to an offence for which he is under arrest or to obtain such evidence by questioning him.

 In terrorism cases, a person may be detained for a maximum of 28 days.
 Otherwise (and subject to exceptions), a person may be detained for a maximum of 96 hours from the relevant time (normally the time an arrested person arrives at the first police station that he is taken to), in line with the following restrictions: